-One of the fastest declining populations in Minnesota are the native mussels.
+One of the fastest declining populations in Minnesota is the native mussel.
 The freshwater mussel is threatened by a multitude of sources including dams and stream channelization, wetland drainage, bank erosion, invasive mussels and water pollution.
-The District is focused on improving 17 acres of in-water features that will improve that quality of habitat for the threatened Round Pigtoe, and endangered Sheepnose mussels.
+The District is focused on improving 65 acres of in-water features that will improve that quality of habitat for the threatened Round Pigtoe, and endangered Sheepnose mussels.